John Heitinga: Later career

-Hertha BSC

 Heitinga signed a two-year contract with German club Hertha BSC in June 2014.

-Return to Ajax

-On 25 June 2015, Ajax announced that Heitinga would return to the club, joining on a free transfer from German side Hertha BSC.
+On 25 June 2015, Ajax announced that Heitinga would return to the club on a free transfer.
 He signed a one-year contract with the option of a second year.
 However, after playing only two Eredivisie matches in the first half of the season, Heitinga decided to retire from professional football on 1 February 2016.